openebs/community/wip/VISION.md

 The OpenEBS project and CNCF recognize the importance of supporting this, and maintain a conformance program for vendors to use OpenEBS technology and OpenEBS marks.

 ## Rules and Governance
-The OpenEBS GitHub organization has multiple repositories, for the purpose of organizing information, source code and resources.
-Every repository in the organization follows the same set of  “umbrella” Rules and Governance located in the OpenEBS Community Repository.
+The OpenEBS GitHub organization (https://github.com/openebs) has multiple repositories, for the purpose of organizing information, source code, assets, Intellectual property (IP) and resources.
+Every repository in the organization follows the same set of  “umbrella” Rules and Governance; which is located in the [OpenEBS Community Repository](GOVERNANCE).

-The OpenEBs project also maintains the OpenEBS-archive organization.
-This is a reference archive for legacy and deprecated repositories, and is not intended for active code contributions.
+The OpenEBs project also co-administeres the affiliated [**OpenEBS-archive organization**](https://github.com/openebs-archive).
+This organization is **OWNED by CNCF** and administrated as a reference archive for ```legacy``` and ```deprecated``` repositories.
+It is not intended for active code or community contributions..
 The OpenEBS Rules and Governance also apply to the OpenEBS-archive organization, unless explicitly stated otherwise in the OpenEBS-archive organization README.